swiftyguys/Swifty-Page-Manager/plugin/swifty-page-manager/readme.txt

 Donate link: http://swiftylife.com/plugins/donate/
 Tags: Swifty, page, pages, tree, menu, manage, hierarchy, structure Requires at least: 3.8
-Tested up to: 4.0
+Tested up to: 4.2.2
 Stable tag: RELEASE_TAG
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Makes creating and managing your pages easy.
+Creating and managing your pages made easy.

 == Description ==

-**Swifty Page Manager - makes creating and managing your pages easy.**
+**Swifty Page Manager - Creating and managing your pages made easy.**

 As you might have noticed, managing the pages of your WordPress site isn't very intuitive out of the box.
 We found a way to make it a whole lot easier.
 Here's how...